primefaces/primefaces-test/README.md

 You can execute the sample with <strong>mvn jetty:run</strong> command and hit <strong>http://localhost:8080/primefaces-test</strong> to run the page.

-Per default the application uses Mojarra 3.0.x.
+Per default the application uses Mojarra 4.0.x.
-You can also use other versions with the available maven profiles: myfaces30, myfaces40, mojarra40
+You can also use other versions with the available maven profiles: myfaces40, mojarra40

-`mvn clean jetty:run -Pmyfaces30`

 `mvn clean jetty:run -Pmyfaces40`

-`mvn clean jetty:run -Pmojarra30`

 `mvn clean jetty:run -Pmojarra40`